Jak3007/Jak3007/README.md

 - 👋 Hi, I’m @Jak3007
-- 👀 I’m interested in programming, height training and video games
+- 👀 I’m interested in programming, weight training and video games
 - 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Jak3007@telemarkfylke.no